holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ### Template Migration Steps

-When migrating you first have to choose which template to use
+When migrating you will have to decide which template to use

-- None (default)
+- Blank (default)
 - A built in like *vanilla*, *bootstrap*, *material* or *fast*.
 See the [Templates Section](../../reference/index#templates) of the [Components Guide](../../reference/index).
 - A custom template

-Then you have to configure it.

 ## Accepting User Inputs with Widgets